rkube/plasma-python/docs/PrincetonUTutorial.md

 paths:
     data: jet_0D
 ```
-Preprocessing this dataset takes about 20 minutes to preprocess in parallel and can normally be done on the cluster headnode.
+Preprocessing this dataset takes about 20 minutes to preprocess in parallel and results in heavy load across all CPUs.
+It should therefore be done on a compute node and not on the cluster head node.

 ### Current signals and notations